 However, analysis of the findings of the more secondary. qualitative aspects of this study tended to differ and to somewhat contradict the quantitative findings.
 Data generated from student interviews, an interview with the course instructor, student reflection papers, and the results of standardized course evaluations and community service questionnaires suggest that some modest, subtle differences did exist between the overall quality of the educational experience for students in the service section and for students in the non-service section of the course.
 These differences related primarily to pedagogy, to levels of student involvement in the learning process, and the degree to which students were able to make meaningful connections to social issues and concerns.

 Leary, Timothy Patrick, "Combining service and learning: A comparison study of the relationship between a classroom sponsored service learning initiative and the moral, civic and intellectual lives of college students" (1994).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 22.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."